Transverse Momentum Distributions from Lattice QCD without Wilson Lines: SCET derivation of factorization

-The dressing factor $U_C$ includes all gluon modes as they contribute at $O(1)$.
-But thanks to the decoupling of collinear and soft modes in the SCET Lagrangian~\cite{Bauer:2001yt}, it can be decomposed as
+The dressing factor $U_C$ includes all the gluon modes as they contribute at $O(1)$.
+But thanks to the decoupling of collinear and soft modes in the SCET Lagrangian~\cite{Bauer:2001yt}, when evaluated in the path integral, it can be decomposed as

 after integrating out the $O(\sqrt{\lambda}P^+)$ virtual fluctuations.
-Note that since only the collinear and soft modes are of our concern, we did not separate the ultrasoft modes from them, which is why $U_C(A_{us})$ is absent here.
+Note that since only the collinear and soft modes are of our concern, we did not further separate the ultrasoft modes from them, which is why $U_C(A_{us})$ is absent here.
+If we perform a field redefinition of the collinear modes in SCET~\cite{Bauer:2002nz}, then $U_C(A_{us})$ will emerge.